caketaster/Portfolio-Project-1---still-life/README.md

 It could also be an improvement to add more information on gear used and so on, as the target audience (which would include other film photography enthusists) would find this useful.

+All pages are responsive down to 320px wide (which very few, if any, modern phones are), as long as the screen has a length of 800px, and look good on any larger screen sizes (although the contact page starts to look slightly odd above approximately 1500px wide - though all functionality is retained).
+As a future feature I could set a media query for extra-wide screens that would mitigate the expanse of space on the screen on monitors of this kind.

+The gallery can be slow to load, due to large image sizes.
+This is a trade-off - I want to show images in high quality, but the larger the image (and the more images I have), the slower they will load.
+I chose to stick with large images in my assets folder but use jpg, as a relativly compact file size.
+In future I could tweak this to optimise speed whilst keeping quality at a relatively high level, or split the gallery onto different pages depending on subject, format and so on to have shorter loading times per page.

 # Testing
+Every page looks good on screens as narrow as 320px and as short as 700px.
 The site passes all tests from the following template (adapted for use on my own site)
 ![testing validation](assets/images/readme/testing.jpg)